trueos/pcbsd/src-qt5/docs/postinstall.rst

 Check the box "Initialize PersonaCrypt Device", insert a removable media that is large enough to hold the files you plan to store in your home directory, and click the "Select" button.

-.. warning:: make sure you do not have any files that you wish to keep on the removable media.
+.. warning:: Make sure you do not have any files that you wish to keep on the removable media.
 Initializing the media for PersonaCrypt will format the device with
    ZFS and encrypt it with GELI, meaning that any existing data will be destroyed.

 Input and repeat the "Device Password" to associate with the device.
 A pop-up menu will indicate that the current contents of the device will be wiped.